 Thanks for visiting Tin and Thyme.
 If you make these vegan blueberry muffins with or without the spelt flour, I’d love to hear about it in the comments below.
+And do please rate the recipe.
+Have you any top tips?
 Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.

 Vegan Blueberry Muffins.
 PIN IT.

 - 240 ml plant milk (I used soy milk)

 - 1 lemon - zested plus 2 tsp of juice

 - 240 g whole wheat flour (I used wholemeal spelt)

 - ¼ tsp rock or sea salt

 - 125 g golden caster sugar